bradleybarrett/querymock/app/querymock-app/README.md

 Useful for mocking query endpoints called multiple times in a single test.
 In this case, QueryMock lets you create one mock endpoint with dynamic data instead of multiple mock endpoints with static data.
-This reduces mock complexity and makes application tests easier to write and maintain.
+This reduces mock complexity and makes tests easier to write and maintain.

+Language-specific clients execute docker commands to manage mock servers.
+Each mock server is run as a container configured by json files.
+Java and Bash clients are implemented at this time.

+QueryMock is implemented as a customized instance of WireMock with extensions for response templating and query support.
+This tool provides all the existing features of WireMock along with templates and queries.

 For each mock endpoint, specify the...
 1. Data to query